amri-amri/procake-extension/README.md

 ([SimilarityMeasureFunc, MethodInvokersFunc, WeightFunc](#similaritymeasurefunc-methodinvoker-methodinvokersfunc--weightfunc))
-Document Type Definitions (.dtd) and JSON Schemas (.jschema) have been defined to schematize these Java-like XML formats.
+Document Type Definitions (.dtd) and JSON Schemas (.jschema) have been defined to schematize these Java-like XML/ JSON formats.
 The DTD and JSchema files can be found under
 `src/main/resources/de/uni_trier/wi2/dtd` and
 `src/main/resources/de/uni_trier/wi2/jschema` or at